Where to Find Investors for your Business

-Ensure they understand it’s a relatively high risk investment and, if you obtain the funding, ensure everything is set up correctly and legally for the protection of all parties.
-If they decline your offer, accept their decision graciously - don’t risk losing friends or falling out with your family members.
+Ensure they understand it is a relatively high risk investment and, if you obtain the funding, ensure everything is set up correctly and legally for the protection of all parties.
+If they decline your offer, accept their decision graciously - do not risk losing friends or falling out with your family members.

 There are numerous online professional networking sites which can help you connect with a wide range of investors.
 Start-up Launch Platforms are another useful online service which can locate investors.

 Working with a business incubator can help put in touch with the right people.
-Also, don’t forget to market yourself through social media, blogs, networking and other more traditional forms of marketing.
+Also, do not forget to market yourself through social media, blogs, networking and other more traditional forms of marketing.

-Once you’ve identified which investors to approach, the next step is to perfect your pitch.
+Once you have identified which investors to approach, the next step is to perfect your pitch.
 Sometimes you may only get 10 minutes to present your business opportunity to a prospective investor.
 Here are some short, sharp tips to ensure that you get it right first time:

 Tell your story in a positive, concise and compelling way.
 Avoid a dry and boring presentation.
 Provide a short summary of your background and your successes to build credibility.

-Explain what your product or service is, why it’s unique and what problem it will solve.
-Keep it simple and ensure the audience can understand it, especially if there’s complicated technology involved.
+Explain what your product or service is, why it is unique and what problem it will solve.
+Keep it simple and ensure the audience can understand it, especially if there is complicated technology involved.
 Demos are a good idea if feasible.